-Sustainability lies at the heart of our purpose of producing gold that provides lasting value to society.
+Sustainability lies at the heart of our purpose of producing gold that provides meaningful value to people and society.

 The long-term success and viability of our business requires responsible stewardship of our environmental impact, a strong licence to operate and ethical business practices.